eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/debugger.md

 ```

 When executed, this task will start a DAP server listening on TCP port 4040.
-It wait for a connection from a [DAP client](#debug-adapter-protocol-clients-tested-with-epsilon), and then start the script.
+It wait for a connection from a [DAP client](#debug-adapter-protocol-clients-tested-with-epsilon), and then start the program.

 Epsilon includes an [example](https://github.com/eclipse-epsilon/epsilon/blob/main/examples/org.eclipse.epsilon.examples.eol.dap/build.xml) of an Ant buildfile that uses DAP for debugging.
 There is also an [example of a Gradle script](https://github.com/eclipse-epsilon/epsilon/blob/main/examples/org.eclipse.epsilon.examples.eol.dap/epsilon/build.gradle).